dD2405/Traffic_Sign_Classifier-with-Streamlit/README.md

 #### classify.py
 - get_model(): Loads the saved model into cache using streamlit's "@st.cache" feature.
 - predict(): Takes an image as input from the function parameter, preprocesses it and feeds it to the model for results.

+#### upload.py
+- Contains the front-end code for the streamlit app.
+- Imports the predict() function fetches the result and displays it.